Epinephrine autoinjector: Product introduction

 Autoinjectors were originally developed for the rapid administration of nerve gas antidotes in kits like the Mark I NAAK.
 The first modern epinephrine autoinjector, the EpiPen, was invented in the mid-1970s at Survival Technology in Bethesda, Maryland, US by Sheldon Kaplan and was first approved for marketing by the FDA in 1987.

 One of the people who helped in making the EpiPen was Richard B. Toren.
-He had the idea to use this technology for allergic reactions because his daughter was allergic to bees and had to carry around a complex kit in case she got stung.
+He had the idea to use this technology for allergic reactions because his daughter was allergic to bees and had to carry around a complex kit if she was ever stung.
 He then helped to slightly alter the technology in order to create EpiPen's current design.

 In 1996, Survival Technology merged with a company called Brunswick Biomedical and the new company was called Meridian Medical Technologies.
 In 1997, Dey, a subsidiary of Merck KGaA, acquired the exclusive right to market and distribute the EpiPen.
 In 1998 there was a recall of one million EpiPens, the second such recall in a year.

 In 2001 Meridian and Dey introduced a two-pack version of the EpiPen; at that time the device had $23.9 million in annual sales and accounted for 75% of the market in the United States.
 In 2002 King Pharmaceuticals acquired Meridian for $247.8 million in cash; the deal was completed in January 2003.
 Kaplan continued to improve his designs over the years, filing for example US Patent 6,767,336 in 2003.

 In 2003, Hollister-Stier received approval from the FDA to market an epinephrine autoinjector called Twinject that could deliver two shots of epinephrine, which it had spent ten years developing.
 In 2005, it sold the product to Verus Pharmaceuticals, which launched the product the same year.
 In March 2008, Sciele Pharma acquired Twinject from Verus and later that year, Sciele was acquired by Shionogi.

 In 2007, Mylan acquired the right to market the EpiPen from Merck KGaA as part of a larger transaction.
 At that time annual sales were around $200 million and the EpiPen had about 90% of the market.

 In 2009, Mylan and King started marketing a new version of EpiPen with the same basic mechanism but a stronger spring, better safety features, and clearer markings and instructions; an expert for NBC News estimated that the cost to redesign the device and packaging may have been "several million dollars" and the cost to retool the manufacturing process may have "run into the double-digit millions."